-In the event any Paragraph(s) and/or portion(s) hereof is found to be invalid and/or unenforceable, then in such event the remainder hereof shall remain in full force and effect.
-Company’s decision to waive any provision herein, either by conduct or otherwise, shall not be deemed to be a further or continuing waver of such provision or to otherwise waive or invalidate any other provision herein,
+In the event any Paragraph(s) and/or portion(s) hereof is found to be invalid and/or unenforceable, then in such event, the remainder hereof shall remain in full force and effect.
+Company’s decision to waive any provision herein, either by conduct or otherwise, shall not be deemed to be a further or continuing waiver of such provision or to otherwise waive or invalidate any other provision herein,

 21. Governing Law; Consent to Jurisdiction and Venue.

 Other than with respect to the Hypothec, these terms and conditions of service and the relationship of the parties shall be construed according to the laws of the State of Minnesota without giving consideration to principals of conflict of law.
 With respect to the Hypothec, the laws of the Province of Quebec shall apply.

 Customer and Company (other than in respect of the Hypothec):

 (a) irrevocably consent to the jurisdiction of the United States District Court and the State court of Minnesota;

 (b) agrees that any action relating to the services performed by Company, shall only be brought in said courts;

 (c) consent to the exercise of in personam jurisdiction by said courts over it, and